victorfrye/AIObservabilityAndEvaluationWorkshop/TASKS.md

 This file contains tasks left for constructing the workshop.

-- [ ] Add an optional pre-run message box with info / context.
+- [x] Add an optional pre-run message box with info / context.
-- [ ] Allow customizing the message prompt
+- [x] Allow customizing the message prompt
 - [ ] Add any necessary slides
 - [ ] Finalize setup
+- [ ] Review all code
 - [ ] Exercise 1 Details
 - [ ] Exercise 2 Details
 - [ ] Exercise 3 Details